 My only response all the time was, “Why should I?”

-I get different answers everytime.
+I get different answers every time.
 Majority of the answers are related to the instant connectivity with the loved ones and the unlimited stream of interesting (mostly useless) information.
-Ofcourse, there are some apps which helps to boost your productivity and apps/games to kill your boredom, waiting time etc.
+Of course, there are some apps which help to boost your productivity and apps/games to kill your boredom, waiting time etc.

 Let me make myself clear.

 So, I don’t need a smartphone.
 But, no one understands me.
 My cousin says, “Hey, that’s not a phone.
 That’s just a keypad with calling facility.
 Get a real phone man !!!”

 Hmmm… that’s an interesting description of my phone.